 2. Mold your own Hanukkah candles

 This craft is so easy and fun for all ages — simply buy a special candle-making kit, which means there is no muss, no fuss and — best of all — no big clean up.
 You can find kits at craft stores or online.
+It might be an older article from 2019, but the instructions on how to make these candles remain the same!

 3. Build a Hanukkah-inspired craft